 The Oversight Board on February 13, 2014 and DOF on March 28, 2014 authorized the CRA/LA-DLA to assign the Developer Community Improvement Fees to the City, in exchange for the termination of the promissory note.
 An Assignment and Assumption Agreement between CRA/LA-DLA and the City was executed on November 20, 2015.
-CRA/LA-DLA listed scheduled payments of Developer Community Improvement Fees of \$750,000 and \$4,001,000 on ROPS 15-16A and ROPS 15-16B, respectively.
-Upon timely receipt of the ROPS 15-16B scheduled payment, the City will cancel and terminate the UDAG loan.
+During fiscal year 2016, CRA/LA issued two payments to the City for a total of \$4,751,000 representing the Developer Community Improvement Fees.
+Upon receipt of the payments, the UDAG loan with the City was canceled.